lildude/HB-Cumulus/README.txt

       $theme->hbcumulus();

-      This IS case sensitive, so you’ll need to be sure you get it 100% correct.
+      This IS case sensitive, so you'll need to be sure you get it 100% correct.

 ADDITIONAL INFORMATION